drydenje/nhl-trades/readme.md

 ## Make the content more interesting

 - Reverse search, starting from specific impactful moments
+  - eg: Pick a goal, and the program will rewind through the history and find out where it all started
 - use scoresheets to automate finding moments
 - follow a player throughout his career